INVITATION TO 69th SEDAAG MEETING

 **NOTE NEW PROCEDURE**:

-ALL material will now be submitted via the SEDAAG webpage in the form of a 1,000 – 1,500 word paper.
+ALL material will now be submitted via the SEDAAG webpage.
+Papers will be in the form of a 1,000 – 1,500 word version, plus Abstract.
 Fill in all the information required in the online submission form.
 This is critical to ensure that presentations/posters are organized into the correct categories.

 Document Format for All Material Descriptions.

-The author’s name, address, or affiliation must NOT appear anywhere in the paper description submitted for review.
-All descriptions must be between 1,000 and 1,500 words total.
+The author’s name, address, or affiliation must NOT appear anywhere in the paper or poster submitted for review.
+All papers must be between 1,000 and 1,500 words total.
+DO NOT include Tables, Figures, other graphics in your paper (does not display well in online submission).
 If the paper description or abstract contains more than one paragraph, leave two spaces between paragraphs.
 Short abstracts (250 words) for each paper should be submitted as a file on the online submission form.
 The abstract for each accepted paper will be published on the web.
 Authors are responsible for editing and proofreading their own abstracts; they will be posted as submitted.

 Paper Submissions: Additional Guidelines